Kalika Purana

 region of India and is attributed to the sage Markandeya.
 It exists in many versions, variously organized in 90 to 93 chapters.
 The surviving versions of the text are unusual in that they start abruptly and follow a format not found in either the major or minor Purana-genre mythical texts of Hinduism.
 Various types of animal sacrifices for devi are detailed in the Purana.

 Content

 The text starts off with the legends of Devi trying to bring Shiva back from ascetic life into that of a householder's by making him fall in love again.
 According to Ludo Rocher, Markandeya describes how Brahma, Shiva and Vishnu are "one and the same" and that all goddesses (Sati, Parvati, Menaka, Kali and others) are manifestation of the same feminine energy.
-It glorifies the goddess Kamakhya, or Kamakshi, and details the ritual procedures required for worshiping her.
+It glorifies goddess Kamakhya, or Kamakshi, and details the ritual procedures required for worshiping her.
 It also describes in detail the rivers and mountains at Kamarupa tirtha and mentions the Brahmaputra River and the Kamakhya Temple.